What to consider before purchasing your new pair of hearing aids?

 Why do my new hearing aids make everything sound tinny?

-Deterioration of the human auditory system due to ageing usually starts with the loss of high frequency.
-The decline is very gradual so your brain doesn't notice what it is missing over 5, 10 or 15 years before you start using hearing aids for the first time.
-At that point, your brain notices high frequencies more, simply because now the hearing aid is amplifying the level of the high-frequency part of the hearing spectrum to compensate for your hearing loss at that band.
+Deterioration of the human auditory system due to ageing usually starts with the loss of high frequencies.
+The decline is very gradual, so your brain doesn't notice what it is missing over 5, 10 or 15 years before you start using hearing aids for the first time.
+At that point, your brain notices high frequencies more, simply because now the hearing aid is amplifying the level of the high-frequency part of the hearing spectrum to compensate for your hearing loss in that band.
 It might take 3-6 months for your brain to get used to the new sound and readjust.
-If the adjustment didn't happen, or if the level of tinyness is severe you need to speak to your audiologist to readjust your hearing aids.
+If the adjustment didn't happen, or if the level of tininess is severe, you need to speak to your audiologist to readjust your hearing aids.

 What is the common problem with hearing aids?